DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/actions.md

 # Actions

-**Actions** are a basic element of the DC801 Mage Game Engine (MGE) along with [entities](entities).
+**Actions** are a basic element of the Mage Game Engine (MGE).

-They are individual units of script behavior, such as a logic check or state management, given one after the other within a single [script](scripts).
-They each have predefined arguments, and are indicated with "SCREAMING_SNAKE_CASE."
-In the encoded game, they are 8 bytes apiece.
+Actions are individual units of script behavior, such as a logic check or state management, given one after the other within a single [script](scripts).
+They each have predefined arguments, and their names are written in "SCREAMING_SNAKE_CASE."
+In the final encoded data, they are 8 bytes apiece.

-Each action requires specific JSON properties, but through [MGS Natlang](mgs/mgs_natlang), they can instead be written as one or more "natural language" patterns which can then be converted into JSON.
+Through [MGS Natlang](mgs/mgs_natlang), they can be written as one or more "natural language" patterns.

 ## Game Management